Do you want to find out more about ARFID? Are you concerned you or someone you know has the condition?

 ARFID isn’t fussy eating

 In fact, if you have ARFID you might go to such great lengths to avoid ‘unsafe’ foods that there are profound consequences for your quality of life.
 ARFID sufferers can face serious health problems as a result of not getting the nutrients they need.
-The condition can impact your mental health.
-This can leave you anxious, withdrawn and depressed.
+The condition can impact your mental health and can leave you anxious, withdrawn and depressed.

 What is ARFID?